blackjackshellac/eclipse/README.md

 ### Description

-Gnome shell extension to interface with gpaste-client output, and provide a means to _encrypt clipboard items_ with a pin/password or pass phrase.
+The **eclipse** gnome shell extension provides a ways to encrypt and access *GPaste* histories.
+Currently, the password/passphrase/pin is only limited to greater than 4 characters.
+Of course, depending on the sensitivity of the entry being encrypted a secure password should be used to encrypt your password entries.

-The purpose of this extension is to get some GPaste clipboard functionality back for Gnome 40.
-It has support for gpaste histories, and a More submenu to show all items in the history.
+The original purpose of this extension was to get some *GPaste* clipboard functionality back for *Gnome 40*.
+It has support for *GPaste* histories, and a More submenu to show all items in the history.
-A search feature is available in the panel menu.
+A search feature is available in the main menu.

-There is a lock/unlock icon on the side of each item that can be used to hide sensitive information.
-The extension will now encrypt entries with a password and are shown with a key icon.
+There is a lock/unlock icon on the left side of each item that can be used to hide sensitive information.
+The extension will
+encrypt entries with a password and once encrypted are preceded by a key icon.
 When an encrypted item is decrypted, its contents are saved as a GPaste password entry with the same label.

+An encrypted clipboard entry (**eclip**) is automatically saved to disk in the ~/.config/eclipse/eclips directory.
+This behaviour can be changed or disabled in the preferences dialog box.

-The extension now uses dbus to communicate with the gpaste daemon rather than spawning gpaste-client.
+The extension uses dbus to communicate with the gpaste daemon.

 ### Encryption

-eclipse uses openssl to encrypt entries and stores them back in the current GPaste history in base64.
-Encrypted items are encoded as follows, with entries separated by `~~` characters,
+eclipse uses openssl to encrypt entries and stores them back in the current GPaste history in base64 encoded format.
+Encrypted items are encoded as follows, with entries separated by `~~` delimiters,

 ```
 ~~eclipse~~Secret entry~~376f006d-6080-4d74-8606-8831cf5c5c69~~U2FsdGVkX181g3xGGkmuTdi90Orm7Wl30EXhHusS/vA0Xkhd50wqzNwttUHaZuys8ptDfvU4DqI7AuLbDsp0LCRvIcA2MBYBJ8KVgQyai9FYiMtX/Bhmn4Q2NDg7/C3fARnQNmYFoH6TyFnFk6PsbBdinimp/pdhzuh9JqlHR0E=~~

 type: eclipse
 label: Secret entry
-eclipsed_uuid: 376f006d-6080-4d74-8606-8831cf5c5c69
+uuid: 376f006d-6080-4d74-8606-8831cf5c5c69
-enc_data: U2FsdGVkX181g3xGGkmuTdi90Orm7Wl30EXhHusS/vA0Xkhd50wqzNwttUHaZuys8ptDfvU4DqI7AuLbDsp0LCRvIcA2MBYBJ8KVgQyai9FYiMtX/Bhmn4Q2NDg7/C3fARnQNmYFoH6TyFnFk6PsbBdinimp/pdhzuh9JqlHR0E=
+eclip: U2FsdGVkX181g3xGGkmuTdi90Orm7Wl30EXhHusS/vA0Xkhd50wqzNwttUHaZuys8ptDfvU4DqI7AuLbDsp0LCRvIcA2MBYBJ8KVgQyai9FYiMtX/Bhmn4Q2NDg7/C3fARnQNmYFoH6TyFnFk6PsbBdinimp/pdhzuh9JqlHR0E=
 ```

-When an item is encrypted, the original item is deleted using the eclipsed uuid stored in the encoded entry.
+When an item is encrypted, the original item is deleted using the *GPaste* uuid.

-When the encrypted item is selected a dialog requests the encryption pass phrase and deccrypts the result, duplicating it in a GPaste password entry with the same label as the encrypted item, in this example it would be `[Password] Secret entry`.
+When the encrypted item is selected a dialog requests the encryption pass phrase and decrypts the result, duplicating it in a GPaste password entry with the same label as the encrypted item, in this example it would be `[Password] Secret entry`.
 The item is selected into the clipboard so once it has been used it can be deleted.

 ![image](https://user-images.githubusercontent.com/825403/117049654-6ca0dc80-ace2-11eb-8fa1-24f9ddf58b5a.png)

-One benefit to this approach is that encrypted items are securely persisted in the clipboard history when changing histories, or restarting one's session.
+One benefit to this approach is that **eclips** are securely persisted in the clipboard history when changing histories, or restarting one's session.
+Note that *GPaste Password* entries are not persisted when changing histories.

 The openssl command line utility must be installed to support encryption.
 The extension uses the following openssh commands for encryption and decryption respectively,